iiab/iiab/roles/calibre-web/README.rst

   Username: Admin
   Password: changeme

-If the default configuration is not found, calibre-web server creates a new settings file with calibre-web's own administrative account default::
+If the default configuration is not found, the calibre-web server creates a new settings file with calibre-web's own administrative account default::

   Username: admin